FluidicML/dentrix/DtxSQLBrowser/README.md

 ---

 Once finished, click on the newly created entry in the table.
-Press "Certificate Operation" and download the CSR.
+Press `Certificate Operation` and download the CSR.
 With this in hand, you can now go to DigiCert.

 ### DigiCert

-Once logged in, select "Certificates > Orders" in the sidebar.
-On the new page, press "Request a certificate > EV Code Signing".
+Once logged in, select `Certificates > Orders` in the sidebar.
+On the new page, press `Request a certificate > EV Code Signing`.
 Fill out the following:

 Field | Value
 ----- | -----